j-joe-akin/fig-can/ROADMAP.md

 # Short-term Figure Canvas milestones:

-1. Create “sandbox” which accepts image files by drag-and-drop from another page (import)
+1. Create “sandbox” which accepts image files by drag-and-drop from another page (import) and allow arbitrary positioning of images
-  * add feature to figcan.html: drag-and-drop image import
 2. Test “sandbox” functionality with images imported from a variety of open science repositories
 3. Test user experience with import of images
 4. Brainstorm what experimental parameters can be imported with the image into “sandbox”